yoanyomba123/Smart-Network-Development/README.md

 The build is minified and the filenames include the hashes.<br>
 By default, it also [includes a service worker](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#making-a-progressive-web-app) so that the app loads from local cache on future visits.

-## create-react-app Philosophy

-* **One Dependency:** There is just one build dependency.
-It uses Webpack, Babel, ESLint, and other amazing projects, but provides a cohesive curated experience on top of them.

-* **No Configuration Required:** You don't need to configure anything.
-Reasonably good configuration of both development and production builds is handled for you so you can focus on writing code.

-* **No Lock-In:** You can “eject” to a custom setup at any time.
-Run a single command, and all the configuration and build dependencies will be moved directly into your project, so you can pick up right where you left off.

 ## What’s Included?

 This environment has everything we need to interact with a modern React Application: